craigduncanlab/markup-languages/README.md

 1. On your files from command line; or
 2. Integrate your scripts with Visual Studio Code and run from there.

+## Command line

+At present, the proposed workflow and my python implementation consists of two main translation programs:

+Conversion of .pml text files to .sml text --> use pml2sml.py Conversion of .sml text to OOXML and ultimately to .docx ---> use sml2docx.py

+## Using Visual Studio code

 To see a simple example of my implementation of this workflow in python, used within the Visual Studio Code text editor, follow [this note](/Demo/HowTo_PMLparser.md)

+# Simple examples